justinleetyler/justinleetyler.github.io/log.md

 2012-09.
 The traveler.
 813

 2012-08.
-Round the moon / by Jules Verne.
+Round the moon / Jules Verne.
 843

 2012-08.
 Riding the flume / Patricia Curtis Pfitsch.
 813

 2012-07.
-Abraham Lincoln, vampire hunter / by Seth Grahame-Smith.
+Abraham Lincoln, vampire hunter / Seth Grahame-Smith.
 813

 2012-07.
-The man who quit money / by Mark Sundeen.
+The man who quit money / Mark Sundeen.
 332

 2012-07.
 Abraham Lincoln / Thomas Keneally.
 923.2

 2012-07.
-Harry Potter and the goblet of fire / by J. K. Rowling; illustrations by Mary Grandpre.
+Harry Potter and the goblet of fire / J. K. Rowling; illustrations by Mary Grandpre.
 823

 2012-06.
 The civil war. / Louis P. Masur.
 973.7

 2012-05.
-Mr. President / Raphael, Ray.
+Mr. President / Ray Raphael.
 352

 2012-05.
-Harry Potter and the order of the Phoenix / Rowling, J.K.
+Harry Potter and the order of the Phoenix / J.K.
+Rowling.
 823

 2012-05.
-The children of the sky / Vinge, Vernor.
+The children of the sky / Vernor Vinge.
 813

 2012-05.
-Companions on the inner way : / Morton T. Kelsey.
+Companions on the inner way / Morton T. Kelsey.
 248.2

 2012-04.
-The essence of Shinto : / Motohisa Yamakage ; translators, Mineko S. Gillespie, Gerald L. Gillespie, Yoshitsugu Komuro ; editors, Paul de Leeuw, Aidan Rankin.
+The essence of Shinto / Motohisa Yamakage ; translators, Mineko S. Gillespie, Gerald L. Gillespie, Yoshitsugu Komuro ; editors, Paul de Leeuw, Aidan Rankin.
 299.5

 2012-04.
-Wicca : / Scott Cunningham.
+Wicca / Scott Cunningham.
 133

 2012-03.
 Angels & demons / Dan Brown.
 813

 2012-03.
-The audacity of hope : / Barack Obama.
+The audacity of hope / Barack Obama.
 923.2

 2012-03.
 The plague / Albert Camus.
 843

 2012-03.
-Liberal religion : / Frank G. Opton.
+Liberal religion / Frank G. Opton.
 289.1

 2012-03.
-Timbuktu : / Marq De Villiers and Sheila Hirtle.
+Timbuktu / Marq De Villiers and Sheila Hirtle.
 966

 2012-03.
-One with Jesus : / translated from the French of Paul de Jaegher.
+One with Jesus / translated from the French of Paul de Jaegher.
 248

 2012-03.
 Four faces of Jesus.
 232

 2012-03.
-Andrew Carnegie / by David nasaw.
+Andrew Carnegie / David nasaw.
 923

 2012-03.
-Journaling : / Anne Broyles.
+Journaling / Anne Broyles.
 248

 2012-03.
 The portable Nietzsche / selected and translated, with an introduction, prefaces, and notes, by Walter Kaufmann.
 193

 2012-03.
-A chosen faith : / John A. Buehrens and Forrest Church ; new foreword by Robert Fulghum ; new preface by Denise Davidoff.
+A chosen faith / John A. Buehrens and Forrest Church ; new foreword by Robert Fulghum ; new preface by Denise Davidoff.
 289.1

 2012-03.
-Profiles in audacity : / Alan Axelrod.
+Profiles in audacity / Alan Axelrod.
 921

 2012-03.
 Dave Barry in cyberspace / Dave Barry.
 818